-- Applying to the Court of Queen’s Bench for an order that the landlord live up to their obligation and make the property available (this is called an Order for Specific Performance of the contract).
+- Applying to the Court of King’s Bench for an order that the landlord live up to their obligation and make the property available (this is called an Order for Specific Performance of the contract).

 - Pursuing a claim for damages for the landlord’s breach of the agreement.